Version 13.34

 - able to work remotely and independent of location, using telecommunications technologies; and

 - a Third Country National, excluding EU, EEA and Switzerland.
-Nationals from the currently ineligible countries of (or have close ties with) Afghanistan, North Korea, Iran, Democratic Republic of Congo, Somalia, South Sudan, Sudan, Syria, Yemen and Venezuela are not eligible.
+Nationals from the currently ineligible countries of (or have close ties with) Afghanistan, North Korea, Iran, Democratic Republic of Congo, Somalia, South Sudan, Sudan, Yemen and Venezuela are not eligible.
 Additionally, applications from the Russian Federation and the Republic of Belarus are currently not eligible.
 The list of ineligible countries may be revised from time to time by the Agency, at its discretion.

 Furthermore, one must prove that they fit under any one of the three categories hereunder: